 I tested these boots in Vail over the past couple of months and wanted to give some feedback.
 I also snuck down do Argentina with these too 🙂 shh don’t tell my mom.

-K2 Raider Snowboard Boots Review
+K2 Raider BOA

-I was amazed at how easy the Boa system was to use and get the perfect amount of tension without cranking down too hard on your foot.
-I love that the Boa lacing system won’t slip and will stay tight all day.
+I was amazed at how easy the BOA system was to use and get the perfect amount of tension without cranking down too hard on your foot.
+I love that the BOA lacing system won’t slip and will stay tight all day.

 As for the weight, the Raider boot feels about the same as my previous boots, but I like that there are no laces to get caught or snagged on stuff while transferring my gear from house to car, etc. The boots feel light on my feet due to the snug fit.
 These would be a great boot for someone just getting into the sport of snowboard or a beginner snowboard boot or even intermediate snowboard boot for that matter.

 The K2 Raider Snowboard Boots has a rugged outer material that has held up in various conditions, in Utah, Colorado, and Argentina.
 The sole has great grip when hiking in the backcountry or within the ski area boundaries.
 The liner has Intuition Control-Form that allows it to be Thermo fitted to your foot.
 I have not done this, as I loved the boot from the start, but think I might get it fitted for this season to see if it makes a difference.